liferay/liferay-docs/develop/commerce/articles/50-checkout/40-commerce-tax-engine.markdown

 		return LanguageUtil.get(resourceBundle, "sample-tax-description");
 	}

-Meanwhile the `getName` method retrieves the language key assigned to your `KEY` constant.
+The `getName` method retrieves the language key assigned to your `KEY` constant.
 This language key should provide the name of your tax method---again, for administrators' benefit:

 	@Override
 	public String getName(Locale locale) {